ltgoslo/norec/README.md

 # Citing

-If you publish work that uses or references the data, for now please cite the following arXiv preprint:
+If you publish work that uses or references the data, for now please cite [this arXiv preprint](https://arxiv.org/abs/1710.05370):

 ```
 NoReC: The Norwegian Review Corpus